justahero/uri/readme.md

 URI Parser
 ==========

-This Java library offers a way to parse URIs according to RFC 3986.
+This Java library offers a way to parse URIs and supports the following RFCs

+* [RFC 3986](http://www.ietf.org/rfc/rfc3987.txt) Uniform Resource Identifier (URI) Generic Syntax
+* [RFC 3490](http://www.ietf.org/rfc/rfc3490.txt) Internationalized Domain Names in Applications (IDNA)

-It offers an easy way to build URIs and allows to parse URI strings and split them into their sub components.
+It offers an easy way to build URIs (with Internationalized Domain Names) and allows to parse URI strings and split them into their sub components.

 Installation